Somsanith Vongkotrattana

 Prince Somsanith Vongkotrattana (ເຈົ້າສົມສນິດ ວົງກົຕຣັຕນະ; 19 April 1913 - 1975) also known as Tiao Somsanith was the Prime Minister of Laos in 1960.

 He was born in Luang Prabang, Laos.
-His mother, Princess Sanghiemkham, was one of Prince Bounkhong daughters making Prince Souvanna Phouma, Prince Souphanouvong, Prince Phetsarath and Prince Kindavong his step uncles.
+His mother, Princess Sanghiemkham, was one of Prince Bounkhong's daughters making Prince Souvanna Phouma, Prince Souphanouvong, Prince Phetsarath and Prince Kindavong his step uncles.
 His father was Prince Khamman Vongkotrattana who after a career in government service became a historian.

 Somsanith was the minister of interior and justice in the Lao Issara government from 1945 to 1946, and followed the cabinet into exile in Thailand 1946-1949.
-Following his return to Laos, he was first appointed as Director General of the Laotian National Police, with the rank of Brigadier general (1954–1958), being afterwards minister of finance (1959-1960) and minister of justice.
-He was appointed as Prime Minister of Laos by the king in June 1960, and his government was overthrown later in 1960.
+Following his return to Laos, he was first appointed Director General of the Laotian National Police, with the rank of Brigadier general (1954–1958), being afterwards minister of finance (1959-1960) and minister of justice.
+He was appointed Prime Minister of Laos by the king in June 1960, and his government was overthrown later in 1960.

 He was elected President of National Assembly from 1961 to 1963.